-Students or the family of the student must email or call the Assistant Principal (psparkes@parra.catholic.edu.au) by 8:30am, if it is known that the examination will be missed.
+Students or the family of the student must email or call the Director of Curriculum (uhughes@parra.catholic.edu.au) by 8:30am, if it is known that the examination will be missed.

-The first day the student returns to school and before 8:45am (when the medical certificate has expired), the student must lodge an illness/misadventure appeal form (these are available from the student office or the Assistant Principal) with supporting evidence (such as a medical certificate).
-It is the student's responsibility to lodge the appeal and to see the Assistant Principal to organise a time for the student to sit their missed examination.
+The first day the student returns to school and before 8:45am (when the medical certificate has expired), the student must lodge an illness/misadventure appeal form (these are available from the student office or the Director of Curriculum) with supporting evidence (such as a medical certificate).
+It is the student's responsibility to lodge the appeal and to see the Director of Curriculum to organise a time for the student to sit their missed examination.
 The examination will be sat according to the expiration of the medical certificate, the first available time slot in the student's examination timetable.
 Failure to follow these rules may be viewed as gaining an unfair advantage on other students and can be viewed as malpractice.